 CS:GO is a simple game, at least when it comes to the basic gameplay.
 You have no abilities, you don't need to build stuff or any of that, so you don't need a super decked out board to play this game.
 The pros opt for minimal keyboards, with a sturdy build quality and a small footprint.
 That's important because tournament desks often don't allow for much room, so getting an absolutely massive board can be detrimental to their performance.

-So in short: if we’re to go by what the pros are doing you should get yourself a sturdy and basic mechanical gaming keyboard.
-Most of the keyboards on this list are full sized boards as well, and that could be because of the fact that CS:GO is such a customizable game that the numpad can become a handy addition instead of something that’s in the way.
+So in short: if we're to go by what the pros are doing you should get yourself a sturdy and basic mechanical gaming keyboard.
+Most of the keyboards used to be full sized boards, and that could've been because of the fact that CS:GO is such a customizable game that the numpad can become a handy addition instead of something that's in the way.
 You can make buy binds, for example, and bind them to the keys on your numpad.
 These days we see the professional CS:GO players moving towards smaller boards though.
 Of course the size of your keyboard is down to personal preference, but it's an interesting development regardless.
 We hope that this list has been informative for you.

 Thanks for reading!